MakeSchool-Tutorials/Rainbow-Checklist/P03-Writing-Helper-Functions/content.md

     print(index + list_item)
 TypeError: unsupported operand type(s) for +: 'int' and 'str'
 ```
 From the error it looks like the error is happening on line 21.
+Your error may exist on a different line than mine depending on where your `list_all_items` function exists.

-The exciting thing about the + operator is that it does different things depending on the circumstance, but here we've confused it.
-When + sees two strings it will join them together so ```"a" + "b" ``` becomes ```"ab"```.
-But when + sees two integers or floats (Numbers without and with decimals respectively) it will add them mathematically so ```1 + 2 ``` becomes 3.
+The exciting thing about the `+` operator is that it does different things depending on the circumstance, but here we've confused it.
+When `+` sees two strings it will join them together so ```"a" + "b" ``` becomes ```"ab"```.
+But when `+` sees two integers or floats (Numbers without and with decimals respectively) it will add them mathematically so `1 + 2` becomes 3.

-On line 19 set ```index = 0 ```.
+Line 19 set `index = 0`.

-Because we left off the quotes, python will see this 0 as an integer and try to do math with it but it can't add a number to a word mathematically, so it complains.
-If we make index a string (a sequence of text characters) by using quotes, then it will no longer increment it in our loop correctly.
+Because we left the quotes off when setting index to 0 Python will interpret the value that index represents as a number - specifically a type of number called an **integer**.
+An integer is simply a number without a decimal whereas a **float** is a number with a decimal.
+We need our index to be an integer so can do math with this number.
+However when the `+` operator sees a number and some text it cannot tell which operation we intend to make.
+Should it do math, or string manipulation?
+In order to properly use the `+` operator we must convert our number to text.
+In computer science this text is called a **string** which is just a sequence of characters next to each other.
+If we make our index variable a string (a sequence of text characters) by using quotes, then it will no longer increment it in our loop correctly.

-We must turn our mathematical number into the character representation of that number before we can use the + operator for string manipulation.
+We must temporarily convert our mathematical number into the character representation of that number before we can use the + operator for string manipulation.
-Python provides built-in functions to allow for easy **type casting** -- which is converting from one type to another.
+Fortunately Python provides built-in functions to allow for easy **type casting** -- which is converting from one type to another.
+In this case we want to cast an integer as a string.

 We can fix this function by adding a few things to our print statement.